SteinOBrienLab/protocols/cephalopod/ceph_f-ara-EdU_pulse_labeling_embryo_no_clearing.md

 #### 4% BSA in PBS
 - Dissolve 2g of BSA in 50mL of PBS.

-#### f-ara-EdU (20mM stock in DMSO)
+#### F-ara-EdU (20mM stock in DMSO)
-- f-ara-EdU (2′S)-2′-Deoxy-2′-fluoro-5-ethynyluridine, (Sigma #T511293)
+- F-ara-EdU (2′S)-2′-Deoxy-2′-fluoro-5-ethynyluridine, (Sigma #T511293; FW 270.22 g/mol)
+  - *Note: technically, given the formula weight, this is an 18.5mM stock...*
-  - Add 1 ml of DMSO or PBS to vial containing 5 mg f-ara-EdU to make a 20 mM stock solution.
+  - Add 1 ml of DMSO or PBS to vial containing 5 mg F-ara-EdU to make a 20 mM stock solution.
-  - After being dissolved, remaining f-ara-EdU stock solution is stable for up to 1 year when stored at −20 °C.
+  - After being dissolved, remaining F-ara-EdU stock solution is stable for up to 1 year when stored at −20 °C.
-  - f-ara-EdU solution should be portioned into single use aliquots to avoid freeze thawing.
+  - F-ara-EdU solution should be portioned into single use aliquots to avoid freeze thawing.
   - <span class='caution'>CAUTION:</span> EdU is incorporated into DNA and is a potential mutagen.
 Proper protective clothing should be used when handling EdU.
-Waste, including stock solutions, used media and water containing f-ara-EdU should be considered as hazardous.
+Waste, including stock solutions, used substrate, and water containing F-ara-EdU should be considered as hazardous.

 #### Alexa Fluor 647 azide (Component B)
-1. Prepare a working solution of the Alexa Fluor® azide (Component B): Add 70 µL of DMSO (Component C) to Component B, then mix well.
+1. Prepare a master stock solution of the Alexa Fluor® azide (Component B): Add 70 µL of DMSO (Component C) to Component B, then mix well.
   - After use, store any remaining working solution at ≤–20°C. When stored as directed, this working solution is stable for up to 1 year.
+2. Prepare a working stock by diluting the master stock 1:100 (may have to optimize actual dilution amount for azide dye.
+Yolk background is a problem but dissipates with time, so trying less dye up front.)

 #### Click-iT reaction buffer (Component D)
 - Prepare a working solution of 1X Click-iT® EdU reaction buffer (Component D):